Update on Receiving Referrals

 Perpetual Assem, Psychotherapy Program Coordinator

 Perpetual (she/her) is a results-driven administrator with a background in physical medicine and non-profit sectors.
 Her diverse experience spans various fields, showcasing her adaptability and commitment to making a positive impact.
-She earned her undergraduate degree from the University of Iowa, majoring in Health and Human Physiology, with a minor in Psychology and Human Relations.
+She earned her undergraduate degree from the University of Iowa, majoring in health and human physiology with a minor in psychology and human relations.
 Currently, Perpetual excels in supporting the supervision and management of the patient care navigation staff.
-In her role, Perpetual focuses on coordinating psychotherapy programs, where she excels in liaising with various providers, managing referral workflow process, and ensuring excellent quality of patient care.
+In her role, Perpetual focuses on coordinating psychotherapy programs, where she excels in liaising with various providers, managing referral workflow process and ensuring excellent quality of patient care.
 Her dedication to fostering a collaborative and supportive environment underscores her valuable contributions to the enhancement of the psychotherapy clinic.

-Anabelen Diaz, MPH, MSW, LSW, Care Manager
+Anabelen Diaz, MPH, MSW, LCSW, Care Manager

 (Other languages: Spanish)